RetroResources/Automatic-Flash-Acceptance/README.md

-# Automatic Flash Acceptance

-This useful resource will allow you to offer your community a way to automatically enable flash player.
+This useful resource will allow you to offer your community a way to automatically enable Adobe Flash Player.

+> Heads up: Since Adobe no longer supports Flash Player after December 31, 2020 and blocked Flash content from running in Flash Player beginning January 12, 2021, Adobe strongly recommends all users immediately uninstall Flash Player to help protect their systems.
+See [Adobe Flash Player EOL General Information Page][5].
+Consider switching to [Nitro / Nitro HTML5][6] instead.

+---

 ### Configuration